- Visitor Information

 Level access can be found at the rear of the building, with disability access throughout our chapels and exhibitions.

-Address: Ushaw College, Co.
+Postal Address: Ushaw College, Co.
 Durham, DH7 9RH

 From the North, leave the A1(M) at junction 63, Chester-Le-Street.
 Continue south on the A167 until you reach Crossgate Moor on the outskirts of Durham.
 Turn right at the first set of traffic lights just past the pedestrian footbridge.
-Ushaw is signposted here.
+Ushaw is signposted from here.

 SatNav Users: As we are such an old establishment, sometimes SatNav systems get a bit confused and send visitors to the wrong entrance.
 For the best results, please use DH7 7DW, which will bring you in the correct way.